xynehq/play/GETTING_STARTED.md

 ## 🎉 **You're Ready!**

 Congratulations!
 You now understand:
-- What SFT-Play is and what it can do
+- What Xyne-Play is and what it can do
 - How to match your hardware to the right models
 - How to prepare data and start training
 - How to monitor and troubleshoot training